 Although uncommon, the below side effects are noted by a few dog owners:

 How Much Melatonin Should I Give My Dog?

 For treating stress, phobias and anxiety, melatonin is generally given and whenever it is required.

 Ideally, when you know a party is approaching which is probably to upset the dog, then you will have the ability to start giving them the melatonin in advance a little.

 But, if it is not possible, still Dr Aronson advises giving this at first sign of stress.

 On the other hand, Melatonin stays in blood stream just for a while after it's absorbed.
 Therefore melatonin dosage for dogs usually have to be timely repeated every 8 hours.
 Unless the "trigger" for anxiety has finished.

 How To Give Melatonin To Your Dog?

-If you are likely to be offering melatonin for puppies in the house, it will usually come in the tablet form.
+If you are likely to be offering melatonin for dogs in the house, it will usually come in the tablet form.

 Thus, just provide "medication" to the dog just like you might some other tablet.
 It usually requires hiding this in an additional tasty treat.